 Description

-Set command informs TA that TE wants to establish a peer-to-peer protocol <proto> or upper layer connection (indicating by the <lsap>s setting) with the MT on the link from which the command was received.
+Execution command informs TA that TE wants to establish a peer-to-peer protocol <proto> or upper layer connection (indicating by the <lsap>s setting) with the MT on the link from which the command was received.
 This command can be used in case the link between TE and MT does not provide itself such a mechanism.

 If MT has succeeded in establishing a logical link between application protocols and external interface, it will send CONNECT message to the TE.
 Otherwise, the NO CARRIER response will be returned.